 Why Did the Date Wear Off?

-The dates on many Buffalo Nickels have worn off because the date was on a raised portion of the design and these nickels circulated very heavily for many decades.
-If the date is not present on the coin, the coin it will not carry a numismatic premium.
-A coin collector must know the date to determine its value and know if it is a rare nickel or not.
+The dates on many Buffalo Nickels have worn off because the date was on a raised portion of the design, and these nickels circulated very heavily for many decades.
+If the date is not present on the coin, the coin will not carry a numismatic premium.
+A coin collector must know the date to determine its value and see if it is a rare nickel or not.
 Undated Buffalo nickels are worth about ten cents each, but only because people use them for jewelry, shirt buttons, and a variety of other uses.
 All other types of nickels without dates are only worth face value.

 The first Buffalo Nickels produced by The United States Mint in 1913 featured the denomination of FIVE CENTS on a raised mound of dirt below the buffalo on the reverse of the coin.
 This design flaw caused the denomination to where off of the coin prematurely.
 Approximately halfway through 1913, James Earl Fraser modified his design to recessed the denomination below the level of the coin's rim.
-This protected the lettering from wearing off the coin.
-Additionally, the mint mark is also located in this area and is shielded from the harsh environment of circulating coinage.
+This design change protected the lettering from wearing off the coin.
+Additionally, the mint mark is also located in this area and is protected from the harsh environment of circulating coinage.